 - Cost effective by providing free options to state & local governments

 - Creates a national data clearinghouse that provides significant efficiencies, reduces duplication of efforts, and allows resources to be spent on analysis instead of data collection

 - Provides the ability to map sources/locations of materials

 - Allows an "apples to apples" comparison across States and Regions

 - Calculates the economic benefits of recycling ($ saved on landfill cost avoidance, recycling revenue, jobs estimation, etc.)

 - Encourages Peer-to-Peer networking

-- Provides benchmarking data that can be transformed into a series of best practice publications or workshops to help recycling officials improve their programs.
+- Transforms benchmarking data into a series of best practice publications or workshops to help recycling officials improve their programs.

 Region 5 States Fact Sheets: